-Welcome to the College of Micronesia-FSM.
-This catalog offers a rich source of information about the college's academic programs, admissions, student services, tuition and fees, facilities, financial aid, and people.
+P.O.
+Box 1056 Colonia, Yap FM 96943 Phone: (691) 350-3544 Fax: (691) 350-3545 E-Mail: fmi@comfsm.fm elcome to the College of Micronesia-FSM.
+This catalog offers a rich source of information about the college's academic, career and technical educational programs, admissions, student services, tuition and fees, facilities, financial aid, and people.
 I encourage you to take the time to thoroughly review it and to discover how we may best serve you.
 We have six campuses that are located in the four FSM states.